 - May Go Unused

-When considering direct embroidery vs. embroidered patches, know that you have no control over whether your patch will be worn or not when you hand out embroidered patches are promotional giveaways.
-Although using a patch as a marketing tool is perfect in terms of giving people a free hand in using it creatively, there's always a risk that it may be discarded.
-That said, make sure your design is attractive and appealing.
+When considering direct embroidery vs. embroidered patches, know that you have no control over whether your patch will be worn or not when you hand out embroidered patches as promotional giveaways.
+Although using a patch as a marketing tool is perfect in terms of giving people a free hand in using it creatively, there is always a risk that it may be discarded.
+That said, make sure your design is attractive and appealing so people actually want to use it.

-It can be a tad difficult to sew embroidered patches on surfaces other than fabrics, such as synthetic leather or canvas (read How To Make Custom Embroidery Patches to learn more about using these).
+It can be a little difficult to sew embroidered patches on surfaces other than fabric, such as synthetic leather or thick canvas.
 However, direct embroidery is just as tricky to embed into these materials, whereas you can use pins and strong adhesives for adding patches on certain accessories.

 Whether you need patches for your brand, club, sports team, or any other reason, ThePatchio is your one-stop shop for ordering high-quality custom patches online.
-When it comes to our personalized embroidered patches, you get the finesse in finishing and durability of direct embroidery without breaking the bank.
+When it comes to our personalized embroidered patches, you get the finesse in finishing and durability that rivals direct embroidery without breaking the bank.